Caaz/caaz.github.io/vault/tutorials/mob-effect/index.md

 distance_to_angle = pow(distance_to_angle, 6.);
 ```

 ![[powered-pattern.png]]Now, if you've been keeping track of the coding patterns I've been using so far, you'll note that this distance_to_angle is a float, and it's *probably* from 0-1 (we can clamp it if it's not, if that matters, who knows, that's for the math nerds).
-This means that we're going to use this value as a [[#Masking?|Mask]]!
+This means that we're going to use this value as a mask!

 #### Refactor, but again!
 Lets do some quick refactoring, to make this radial gradient reusable.
 Here's where I am at this point.
 I've added a uniform for the power value we're using for the gradient, this should make it easier to tweak to our liking later.